J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 #### Gate Check 1
 By the beginning of lesson 22, we need to have all of the Lab 2 functionality implemented with the Microblaze.
 That is, we need to export Lab 2 design into the SDK and be able to achieve the same functionality as we did in Lab 2.
+Video of functionality is shown in Documentation for Gate Check 1[^1]

 #### Gate Check 2
 By the beginning of lesson 23, we need to be able to send USART commands using Tera Term (or another